 Now Black Friday as far as I remember was a very strategically placed shopping spree in the United States but now the whole world participates.

 To help you deal with this I’ve put together a list of tips & tricks to shop smartly in sales and get the best benefit out of huge discounts offered by brands.

-Make a shopping listWhen you walk into a store without a list of items that you need, be sure you will be swayed with the discounts.
+Make a Shopping List: When you walk into a store without a list of items that you need, be sure you will be swayed with the discounts.
 This often leads to buying items that you may not need or wear, but the discount was too good to resist!
 Make that list to avoid impulse buying and to keep you on track.
-Keep in mind that things like makeup have an expiry date, so be wise when creating a shopping list on the immediate use of products or for future use during the year.
+Keep in mind that things like makeup have an expiry date, so be wise when creating a shopping list for the immediate use of products or for future use during the year.

-Statement Pieces or Unexplored stylesThis is a good time to buy that statement piece of jewelry that you have had your eye on or the garment style that you are considering exploring but are unsure of.
-The marked down price ensures that your cost per wear is in check even with limited use of the item.
+Statement Pieces or Unexplored Styles: This is a good time to buy that statement piece of jewelry that you have had your eye on or the garment style that you are considering exploring but are unsure of.
+The marked-down price ensures that your cost per wear is in check even with limited use of the item.

 Best time to Invest in Basic: This is the best time to purchase all the classics, essentials and yearlong staples like denims, trousers, lingerie, shoes, and other regular essentials.
 Why spend the total cost when you can avail the discounts.
 Create a detailed list of these items to ensure you don’t miss out on the great discounts.